r9sun-ucsd/cse15l-lab-reports/Lab3.md

 Example 2-
 ```
 Code:
-$ grep "sus" -n plos/journal.pbio.0020001.txt
+$ grep "sus" -n plos/journal.pbio.0020001.txt plos/journal.pbio.0020223.txt
 Output:
-138:        data as contributions to the top 10 ecological journals (impact factors 10.51–3.31) versus
+plos/journal.pbio.0020001.txt:138:        data as contributions to the top 10 ecological journals (impact factors 10.51–3.31) versus
-156:        versus 6% in the top 20 ecological journals, whereas the United States and Canada had 81%
+plos/journal.pbio.0020001.txt:156:        versus 6% in the top 20 ecological journals, whereas the United States
+and Canada had 81%
-157:        versus 82% and 12% versus 13%, respectively.
+plos/journal.pbio.0020001.txt:157:        versus 82% and 12% versus 13%, respectively.
 These similarities suggest that the Latin
+plos/journal.pbio.0020223.txt:11:        to sustain and improve increasingly complex biological systems.
+It is tempting to speculate
 ```
 This is another example showing, again, how the -n command can be used to cleanly find a reference line to the keyword being looked for.